The Ultimate Guide to Law Firm Billing Best Practices

 • Ensure you have the correct client details from the beginning to prevent issues.

-• Make the payment process as easy as possible for clients to encourage timely payments.
+• Make the payment process easy for clients to encourage timely payments.

 • Keep thorough records to support the details listed on your invoices.